 Get the Vaccine

 Everyone 12 years of age and older is now eligible to get a COVID-19 vaccine.
-California is also offering prizes and perks to vaccinated Californians.
-Visit My Turn for more information and to find a vaccine clinic in your area.
+Visit the OCHCA for more information and to find a vaccine clinic in your area.

 Why Get the COVID-19 Vaccine?

 - COVID-19 vaccine will protect you from getting severe disease, will keep you out of the hospital, and will protect people around you.

 - Once you are fully vaccinated, you can start doing more such as gathering indoors without masks with others who are fully vaccinated.
 However, we are still learning how vaccines affect the spread of COVID-19, so you should still take precautions in public such as wearing masks and social distancing.

 - COVID-19 vaccination is a safer way to help build protection.
 Based on current data, the benefits of vaccination far outweigh the risk of vaccination as well as the risk of disease with COVID-19.

 - Vaccination is an important tool to help stop the COVID-19 pandemic.

 - mRNA COVID-19 vaccines are safe and effective.

 - How do I know the mRNA vaccines are safe?